opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 | **C**	|20	|3 r6g.4xlarge, 16 cores	|1 c6g.4xlarge, 16 cores	|108.7	|53.11	|(58,88)	|182.2	|183.9	|
 |	|25	|3 r6g.4xlarge, 16 cores	|1 c6g.4xlarge, 16 cores	|112.9	|54.3	|(63,93)	|218.2	|221.4	|

 We used standard OpenSearch settings for deciding the number of threads: $$k_M​=2$$ for an ML node and $$k_D​=1.5$$ for a data node.
 Note that the number of cores on a data node is always even, so the number of total threads on a data node is a whole number (and not fractional).
 We also gained some valuable insights from our experiments that corroborate our intuitive understanding.
 For instance, we noticed that the CPU utilization of ML nodes was well below 90% for configurations A and B, which means that the data nodes are the bottleneck.
-There is room for decreasing the number of ML nodes without affecting the throughput. **For configuration C, we kept the same data nodes but reduced the number of ML node cores from 48 to 16.** The CPU utilization hit 90+%, while the overall throughput remained unchanged from configuration B. In other words, configuration C made optimal use of data and ML nodes.
+There is room for decreasing the number of ML nodes without affecting throughput. **For configuration C, we kept the same data nodes but reduced the number of ML node cores from 48 to 16.** The CPU utilization hit 90+%, while overall throughput remained unchanged from configuration B. In other words, configuration C made optimal use of data and ML nodes.
 Thus, ML nodes and data nodes (and shards) should be scaled in tandem to make optimal use of your cluster for increased throughput.

 ### Querying results summary

 We can summarize the results as follows:

-1. The query throughput can change because of many factors, such as the number of search clients $$S$$, data node CPU utilization, or ML node CPU utilization.
+1. Query throughput can change because of many factors, such as the number of search clients $$S$$, data node CPU utilization, or ML node CPU utilization.
-2. Increasing the throughput is not necessarily the most accurate performance criterion during querying.
-For instance, increasing $$S$$ can lead to a higher throughput but also to a higher latency because each request will now have a large $$t_{idle}$$​.
+2. Increasing throughput is not necessarily the most accurate performance criterion during querying.
+For instance, increasing $$S$$ can lead to higher throughput but also to higher latency because each request will now have a large $$t_{idle}$$​.
 Thus, the end user will have to wait longer for each query.
 3. Increasing the number of data nodes without increasing the number of replicas does not improve throughput.
 4. Unlike passage ingestion, the CPU utilization of both the ML and data nodes is quite comparable; neither of them can be neglected.
 If either of them is close to 100%, $$t_{idle}​ \neq 0$$ and our formulas cannot be used.
 To be precise, we would no longer be able to estimate $$t_{k-NN}$$​ as the difference between the end-to-end OpenSearch latency and inference latency.
 5. In a live environment, $$S$$ is dynamic.
 It also changes drastically based on the type of user or time of year.
-Our formulas can provide guidance on scaling the cluster configuration up (or down) based on the throughput requirements and $$S$$.
+Our formulas can provide guidance on scaling the cluster configuration up (or down) based on throughput requirements and $$S$$.

 ## Final remarks

 Overall, we found that estimating the throughput of an OpenSearch cluster involves several parameters and that it is difficult to make concrete predictions without making a few simplifying assumptions.
-We discussed the criteria that must be met for our assumptions to hold true and derived simple formulas that you can use to reliably estimate the throughput under those conditions.
-While our formulas should be used with caution and only when the assumptions hold true, we identified different parameters of a cluster that can affect the throughput.
+We discussed the criteria that must be met for our assumptions to hold true and derived simple formulas that you can use to reliably estimate throughput under those conditions.
+While our formulas should be used with caution and only when the assumptions hold true, we identified different parameters of a cluster that can affect throughput.

 This blog post is primarily focused on throughput and not on latency.
-At query time, latency is a very important criterion, and the time and resources spent on ML inference and k-NN search should be carefully rationed based on the specific latency requirements.
+At query time, latency is a very important criterion, and the time and resources spent on ML inference and k-NN search should be carefully rationed based on specific latency requirements.
 Refer to [this AWS blog post](https://aws.amazon.com/blogs/big-data/choose-the-k-nn-algorithm-for-your-billion-scale-use-case-with-opensearch/) for information about k-NN resource estimation.

 A final word of caution: We conducted these experiments on separate test clusters where we had the luxury of using peak CPU utilization on the ML and data nodes.
 In a live production environment, it might not be advisable to max out the utilization on the data (and possibly ML) nodes.